aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 ---
-title: 'How I Built a Simple Golang Telegram Bot'
+title: 'How I Built a Simple Telegram Bot in Go'
-description: 'In this post, I go through all the steps I took to build a golang telegram bot.
+description: 'In this post, I go through all the steps I took to build a simple telegram bot in Go.
-It would include code to show how to dockerize the app and what to take note of when you are building a telegram bot to use webhooks with.'
+I run through the important bits in the code samples as well as some choices I made for each of the important components in the application code.'
 date: 2016-12-25
 tags: golang, telegram, bot, webhooks
 disqus_identifier: 2016/build-golang-telegram-bot-webhooks